Back by Popular Demand!

-This will be our first time offering Creativity in Motherhood, though it’s inspired by past workshops and artistic community gatherings we have led.
-The class is designed as a four-week exploration of motherhood through writing, movement, and visual art, with a strong emphasis on personal reflection and creative collaboration.
-The topic feels rich and paradoxical.
+The series is an exploration of motherhood through writing, movement, and visual art, with a strong emphasis on personal reflection and creative collaboration.
+The topic is rich and paradoxical.
 Creativity can require uninterrupted time, which is hard to come by as a mother - yet, the experience of motherhood is so deeply creative.

 Group Size & Atmosphere